mingxin0607/kafka-ui/Report3.md

     }
     return result;
 }
 A structural test case for this method would not only test it with different input values (like a black-box test) but also ensure that the loop inside the method is executed the correct number of times for each input.
 For instance, input 5 should cause the loop to execute five times, multiplying the result by 2, 3, 4, and 5.

+To have structural testing, the tools we use usually, include JaCoCo, Clover, or Cobertura.
+Here we choose JaCoCo.

 ## 2. Structural Testing with Coverage Tool

-### 2.1 Use `Jacoco` in maven project
+### 2.1 Use `Jacoco` in Maven project

-### 2.1.1 Setup
+#### 2.1.1 Setup

 To use `Jacoco` coverage tool in a maven project, we could add the following dependency in each "pom.xml" (We have already done so to our project).
 ```xml